Blog

 The vendor offers multiple plan tiers (Basic, Professional, Enterprise), with each tier unlocking additional features.
 The base price looks affordable, but the features you actually need — like integrations, advanced reporting, or audit trails — are often behind higher tiers.

-Watch out for: Core features locked behind “Enterprise” tier requiring a custom quote.
+Watch out for: Core features locked behind an “Enterprise” tier requiring a custom quote.

 4. Flat Subscription